cugos/cugos.github.com/people/README.md

 0. We want to add our profile to the `people` directory<br/>
 ![people](image/people.png)

-0. First copying the URL that we will use to clone our forked repository<br/>
+0. First click the "Code" dropdown, and copy the URL that we will use to clone our forked repository<br/>
 ![clone_repo](image/clone_repo.png)

 0. Then in a bash shell on your computer find a good working directory.
 Clone your forked respository and follow the rest of the edit, commit, push and pull request workflow below.
 FYI: you will need to install `git` on your computer<br/>